Acceptance rates for jobs at the very top tech companies tend to be under 1%. As you can imagine, most candidates don’t get past the resume screening.

 - Key skills: Sunil lists key skills and tools that were likely listed as requirements in the job description.
 This makes a recruiter's life easier.

-The resume below is from "Lana".
-It got her interviews for a front end developer role at Google.
+The resume below is from "K".
+It got her interviews for an SDM role at Amazon.

 Here's our feedback on this resume: